 The sides of the mountains are littered with towns.

 The cities are littered with people and sounds,

-The dogs are quenched up to their bones.
+The dogs are quenched down to their bones.

-As they hunt for their meals, they'll catch a few stones,
+As they hunt for their meals they dodge a few stones;

 Who wake on the sidewalk again,